 - 2 tablespoons minced fresh rosemary

-- 1 1/2 tablespoons olive oil
+- 1½ tablespoons extra-virgin olive oil

-Whisk the pepper, salt, garlic, and rosemary together in a bowl.
-Rub the prime rib on all sides with the oil, then generously sprinkle the herb and spice rub on all sides, pressing it into the meat with your hands.
+Season the prime rib at least 2 hours prior to cooking: Whisk the pepper, salt, garlic and rosemary together in a bowl.
+Rub the prime rib on all sides with the oil, then generously sprinkle the herb and spice rub on all sides, pressing it into the meat with your hands.2.

-Cook the roast for 15 minutes, then reduce the oven temperature to 325 degrees.
-Continue to cook the roast uncovered until a meat thermometer inserted into the thickest part of the roast reads 120 degrees for a finished medium-rare prime rib or 130 degrees for a finished medium prime rib.
+Cook the roast for 15 minutes, then reduce the oven temperature to 325 F. Continue to cook the roast uncovered until a meat thermometer inserted into the thickest part of the roast reads 120 F for a finished medium-rare prime rib or 130 F for a finished medium prime rib.
 Estimate about 15 minutes of cooking time per pound of prime rib.7.

 If the rib bones are still attached to the roast, use a carving fork to stabilize the roast while guiding your knife along the curve of the bones.
-If you removed the bones first, then retied them to the roast, simply snip the twine holding the bones onto the roast and remove.
+If you removed the bones first, then retied them to the roast, simply snip the twine holding the bones onto the roast and remove.10.